 For sure, backpacking Bariloche in winter is a beautiful sight; go for it if you’re not afraid of the cold or if you would like to try skiing in Argentina!

-Now put on your hiking shoes!
+Now put on your hiking shoes and choose a comfy hiking backpack!
 I’m listing below the best one-day and multi-day trekking options around Bariloche.

 1-day treks around Bariloche